Book – What You Think of Me is None of My Business (Summary)

 Published in – 1979

-What you think of me is none of my business empowers us to break through from slavery of others’ opinions and dive into power within ourselves to guide us.
+What you think of me is none of my business.
+It empowers us to break through from the slavery of others’ opinions and dive into power within ourselves to guide us.

-Once realized it can empower us to be comfortable in our skin, take others’ opinions as an opinion and not let our life run by it.
+Once realized, it can empower us to be comfortable in our skin, take others’ opinions as an opinion, and not let our lives run by them.
 We give away our power to others by depending on their approval.

 About the Author –

-Terry Cole-Whittaker is considered to be one of the premier inspirational and spiritual teachers and empowerment speakers in the world.
+Terry Cole-Whittaker is one of the world’s premier inspirational and spiritual teachers and empowerment speakers.

 About the Book –

-Terry claims that despite having power within all of us, we depend on others’ approval and mistake what others want for us into what we want for ourselves.
+Terry claims that despite having power within all of us, we depend on others’ approval and mistake what others want for us for what we want for ourselves.

-She explains why instead of having this power within us we seem going downhill and why that is unnecessary and in fact, unnatural.
+She explains why we seem to be going downhill instead of having this power within us and why that is unnecessary and unnatural.

 1) Power Within Us –

-- She explains most of the choices we make are unconscious and it is also the purpose of book to heighten consciousness, self-awareness, so that we can choose consciously.
-Become beneficiary of Change rather than victim of it.
+- She explains that most of our choices are unconscious, and the book aims to heighten consciousness and self-awareness so that we can choose consciously.
+Become a beneficiary of Change rather than a victim of it.

 - You may not have discovered it yet, but life is not “fair.”
 Yet life is “just.”
 Your life is in your hands.
 The power is there.
 The potential is there waiting for you to direct it.

-- One of the biggest obstacles we create in our lives is our resistance to change.
-Most of us combat change from the day we are born until the day we die.
+- One of the biggest obstacles we create is our resistance to Change.
+Most of us combat change from the day we are born until we die.

 2) Abundance is Your Birth Right –

-- Terry claims that our belief about our decision about us and life determines the quality of our life.
-All the people who are having trouble with abundance have bought it in to scarcity belief, i.e there is not enough for everyone.
+- Terry claims that our belief about our decisions about us and life determines the quality of our life.
+All the people having trouble with abundance have bought it into scarcity belief, i.e., there is not enough for everyone.

 - When you discover a belief, examine it.
 Ask yourself: “Who says this is true?
 Is this a law or only a belief?”
-If the belief isn’t producing what you want, discard it.
-In its place, create a new belief, one you truly want to have produced in your world.
+If the Idea isn’t producing what you want, discard it.
+In its place, create a new belief you genuinely wish to have made in your world.

-- Don’t blame yourself for the situations you have created, just accept them.
+- Don’t blame yourself for the situations you have created; accept them.
 And don’t try to lay the blame on other people, places, and things.

 3) Get Rid of Guilt –

-- False Guilt – False Guilt is that guilt which is laid upon you by others in their efforts to control you and to make you responsible for their lives.
+- False Guilt – False Guilt is that Guilt laid upon you by others to control you and make you responsible for their lives.

-- Real Guilt – Real Guilt is when you deny another person his liveliness, his natural ability, his happiness and self-expression; when you deny other persons the support, they need to believe in themselves.
+- Real Guilt is when you deny another person his liveliness, natural ability, happiness, and self-expression; when you prohibit others from the support they need to believe in themselves.

 - Organized religion has created and perpetuated the belief that only the “right kind” of people will receive God’s love and blessings.
-The trouble is that it is other people – not God – who are making the judgments about who is and what makes a “right” person.
+The trouble is that other people – not God – judge who is and what makes a “right” person.

 4) Others Are Not Your Source –

 - Self-reliance depends on the deep conviction that others are not responsible for our happiness.
-Even though we need others to co-create life, God, our higher self is the real source from which all is fulfilled.
+Even though we need others to co-create life, God, our higher self, is the actual source from which all is fulfilled.

-- We mistake other people for the source or our good and end up giving away our powers to them.
+- We mistake other people for the source of our good and give away our powers to them.

 1. You must give up every bit of self-hate, self-dislike, self-disapproval.

-2. You must give up your obsessive need for approval from people other than yourself.
-These include your mate, your children, your friends, your parents, the people you work with, your neighbours and everyone else.
+2. You must give up your obsessive need for approval from others.
+These include your mate, children, friends, parents, people you work with, neighbors, and everyone else.

 5) Certainty of Purpose –

-- Terry suggests having certainty of purpose lead to inner peace, power and love that we seek.
-It means having confidence that we can attain our goals, and have the abilities to learn and pursue what we want.
+- Terry suggests having certainty of purpose leads to the inner peace, power, and love we seek.
+It means having confidence that we can attain our goals and have the ability to learn and pursue what we want.

-- As we deflect from this certainty, we let others influence us and believe in our inabilities and give up on our dreams or become overly depended on others.
+- As we deflect from this certainty, we let others influence us, believe in our inabilities, and give up on our dreams or become overly dependent on others.

 She describes energies as three basic flows: The Helping Flow, The Crossing Flow, and The Opposing Flow.

-- Helping Flow – Terry suggests in this game of life others work as avenues, many times we simply reject the idea, just to make a point, or we didn’t come up with it first.
-She advises looking at all the helps that comes neutrally, evaluate them and say yes/no accordingly and give credit appropriately.
+- Helping Flow – Terry suggests that in this game of life, others work as avenues; we often reject the Idea to make a point or didn’t come up with it first.
+She advises looking at all the help that comes neutrally, evaluating them, saying yes/no, and giving credit appropriately.

-- Crossing Flow – This is the gossip, criticism, the negative energy that can knock us off balance and keep us there – if we let it.
-We spend lot of energy clarifying gossips, convincing others of its falsity.
+- Crossing Flow – This is the gossip, criticism, and negative energy that can knock us off balance and keep us there – if we let it.
+We spend a lot of energy clarifying gossip and convincing others of its falsity.
 As mentioned in “Resisting Happiness” by Matthew Kelly, if you know the path you are walking is in line with what God would approve.
 Walk on.

 - Opposing Flow – The third energy flow (a great deflector) is the opposing flow.
-“You can’t do that and I won’t let you.”
+“You can’t do that, and I won’t let you.”
 Sound familiar?
-If you spend your energy trying to destroy the opposition, you can create much misery and sickness for yourself and others.
+Spending your energy trying to destroy the opposition can create misery and sickness for yourself and others.

-- If you argue for your limitations long enough, sure enough, they are yours.
-Start arguing in favor of what you want and recognize that persistence is the key.
+- If you argue for your limitations long enough, they are yours.
+Start arguing about what you want and recognize that persistence is the key.

-- Loved this small yet powerful sentence – “Pray to God, but row to shore.”
-Meaning have faith that you’ll receive what you are asking, while continuously working for it.
+- I loved this small yet powerful sentence – “Pray to God, but row to shore.”
+Have faith that you’ll receive what you ask while continuously working for it.

-As you finish reading this book and the liberating Idea it presents, you will be encouraged to question what drives your decisions? and will empower you to deep dive within and follow your heart.
+As you finish reading this book and its liberating Idea, you will be encouraged to question what drives your decisions? and it will empower you to dive within deep and follow your heart.

 As Terry mentions – As long as that which you do is ethical, as long as you do not want to hurt, steal, or take from another person, then the lifestyle you choose has to be good.

-Hope this summary helped you in some way.
-Please share your thoughts in the comment.
-I would love to hear from you.
+I hope this summary helped you in some way.
+Please share your thoughts in the comments.

 Thank you for reading.
-Wish you a wonderful life.
+I wish you a wonderful life.